 - Regenerative Agriculture (in green tech)

-These lie at the long tail of skills that will be in high demand skills for the next 10 years, leading up to and beyond 2030.
+These lie at the long tail of skills that will be in high demand for the next 10 years, leading up to and beyond 2030.

 Conclusion